Moosquibe/Comparison-of-AI-algorithms-for-TicTacToe/README.md

 **2/11/2018** Implemented the alpha-beta pruning algorithm.
 Unfortunately, the speedup isn't enough to allow for larger boards.
 In fact, it ended up slower compared to the hashed full tree search.
 Next time I will implement an evaluation function to be able to limit the search depth.

 **2/16/2018** Started cleaning up the code on a separate branch, minmax search is done.

+**2/24/2018** Finished cleaning up the code so far.
+Next I will either implement some heuristic evaluation function or get rigth to the UCT.